uol-arcade/webglsl-editor/README.md

 No. I'm trying my best to think of one, but I really can't. 🤔

 ## Versioning
-The current version is `0.3.0`.
+The current version is `0.4.0`.
 The GLSL editor consists of a tabbed text-editor for vert & frag shaders.
 Shaders can be edited, compiled (with error feedback) and viewed in real-time.
+Furthermore, custom objects can be uploaded.

 ### Previous versions
 | Version | Date | Notes  |